Kristina Anapau: True Blood

 Anapau made her debut as the faerie Maurella on episode of 11 of True Bloods fourth season, and reprised the role in four episodes of the fifth season.

 The actress told The Huffington Post in an interview that "It was such a privilege to join the cast of True Blood.
 I was a huge Alan Ball fan prior to joining the show-- I'm so fortunate to work with an amazing group of people, immensely talented actors and fantastic crew."

 When asked about seeing a greater prevalence of strong, powerful female characters like those on True Blood, Anapau says, "Women audience members want to see strong women doing interesting things in film and on television – it's good for the industry and great for the world."

 Public image

 Anapau has appeared on the cover of the Holiday 2012 issues of both Modern Luxury and Status LA magazine.

 She has also been a cover model for magazines such as MUSE, Faerie, Prodijee, and Stuff.
 In January 2003, Anapau was ranked #98 on Stuff magazine's "103 Sexiest Women in the World".

 Other ventures

 2012 marked Anapau's entry into the realm of editorial writing, with published articles in The Stndrd magazine, Status LA magazine, and The Hollywood Film Journal.

+Personal life

+Anapau is married to otolaryngology specialist, Nathan E. Pierce.